 The Commission acknowledges that due to the method of distribution which required respondents to choose to answer the survey questions there is a self-selection bias.
 This means that ultimately, there may be something that separates those that chose to respond to the survey, from those that opted not to respond to the survey such as having stronger feelings about Diversity, Equity and Inclusion, either positive, or negative.
-Additionally, upon analysis of the survey and review of results, it became apparent that some populations were inadvertently left out of Questions 5 or 7 which impeded the ability of the Commission to assess how welcoming and how discriminatory Bolton and it's residents are for various populations.
-This included those who identified with a minority sexual orientation, those without secondary education, those with other than English as a preferred language, and those with lower incomes.
+Additionally, upon analysis of the survey and review of results, it became apparent that some populations were inadvertently left out of Questions 5 and 7 which impeded the ability of the Commission to assess how welcoming and how discriminatory Bolton and it's residents are for various populations.
 As further detailed below, while the Commission had hoped that the survey respondents would reflect the overall population of Bolton, several populations are over-represented including 35-44 year olds, females, those with higher educational attainment, those with a disability and those with a left-leaning political ideology.